 (I actually prefer it cold from the fridge.
 It tastes kinda like a little piece of cake for breakfast!)

-A few notes on this blueberry baked oatmeal:
+Notes on making blueberry baked oatmeal:

 - The batter is very liquidy and it will fill your pan almost all the way.
 Don’t panic, that’s just how it should be.
 The oats absorb that liquid and this doesn’t rise, so it’s not going to spill over.

 - It’s helpful to let this cool for a while in the pan before you slice it so it doesn’t get too crumbly.